 Small Cell Infrastructure Design Guidelines

 The City of Aspen, Colorado needed assistance controlling the proliferation of small cell 4G and new 5G wireless telecommunications towers.
-They lacked a community strategic plan, vision, or any meaningful design guidelines to standardize small cell wireless applications.
-With ever-changing technology and regulatory developments, new design guidelines, carrier-neutral locations, land use and building permit application timelines and fees for small cell equipment were necessary for response to this rapidly changing landscape.
+They lacked a community strategic plan, vision, or any meaningful design guidelines to standardize small cell infrastructure.
+With ever-changing technology and regulatory developments, new design guidelines, carrier-neutral locations, land use, and building permit application timelines, and fees for small cell equipment were necessary in response to this rapidly changing landscape.